Guest article by Nils Buske, Medical Editor and Online Marketing Manager at Medizinio

 1) Definition: Patient centricity in healthcare

-2) What do patients expect from a doctor’s surgery?
+2) What do patients expect from medical practices?

 3) Why is patient centricity important?

-5) QM procedure of the KBV: QEP – Quality and development in doctor’s surgeries
+5) QM procedure of the KBV: QDP – Quality and development program in medical practices

 6) Implementing a quality goal with the help of PDCA cycle 8